temban/Dima_Inventory/README.md

-Absolutely!
-I’ve combined **everything**: the detailed setup commands, your environment variables, database setup, project structure, features, Swagger/JWT info, and frontend/backend instructions into a **polished, professional README**.
-This will make your submission extremely clear and easy to follow.

----

 # DIMA WMS – Technical Test Submission

 This repository contains my solution for **Remote Software Engineer: Technical Test 01 – Inventory Management**.